 “Klytus I’m bored.
 What plaything have you for me?”

-The opener “Hovis Coil” begins full of Strawberry Switchblade “Since Yesterday” sounding horns.
+The opener “Hovis Coil” begins full of Strawberry Switchblade “Since Yesterday”-sounding horns.
 As the track progresses more instruments are added to the mix as the song builds in intensity.
-Yes, at time the track is reminiscent of Coil (whom I assume the title refers to), but rather than the dark occult leanings of Balance and co “Hovis …” feels lighter in tone, like a
+Yes, at time the track is reminiscent of Coil (whom I assume the title refers to), but rather than the dark occult leanings of Balance and co., “Hovis …” feels lighter in tone, like a repeating acid

 Continue reading Teeth of the Sea – Your Mercury […]